-The defined benefit investments are managed by a Joint Investment Committee (the "JIC") which takes all operational and day to day decisions on behalf of the Trustee in accordance with its Statement of Investment Principles (SIP) and within the supporting Investment and Hedging Strategy document which sits alongside the SIP.
+The defined benefit investments are managed by a Joint Investment Committee (the "JIC") which takes any operational and day to day decisions on behalf of the Trustee in accordance with its Statement of Investment Principles (SIP).
 At least two representatives of the Trustee will be members of the JIC and decisions regarding the Fund cannot be taken without at least one representative of the Trustee present.